 Giving Back: We believe school should help to teach children honesty, responsibility and consideration for others and our teachers encourage all of these characteristics regularly in their classrooms.
 We take teaching these characteristics a step further through our Peace Builder program.
 Our code of conduct is based upon the the Peace Builder Pledge, the vocabulary of which is used school wide and has become a part of our daily lessons.
 We recite the pledge and talk about what it means to be a Peace Builder which encompasses qualities like being a good friend, having empathy, telling the truth, making good choices and using kind words.
 During the school year, we have a school-wide monthly Peace Builder activity like our annual “giving tree” where we "adopt" less fortunate children during the holiday season or our "chain of kindness" where the children's good deeds are noted through a paper linked chain and added onto throughout the school year.
 Our Peace Builder program encourages the children to become everyday heroes with small acts that change the world!

 Our Faculty: Our teachers and our entire staff pride themselves on working together as a team.
 We have low to no turnover and many of our teachers have been with us for more than 10 years.
 All of our head teachers have either their degree in Elementary Education or a minimum of a Group Teacher certification combined with 15 plus years of experience.
 Many of our assistant teachers also have their degree in education or are working toward it.
 Everyone on staff has been trained in CPR, CPR with an AED and First Aid and we have an AED on the premises.
 All teachers continue their education with at least 12 staff development hours per year and we hold twice monthly curriculum meetings where we have the opportunity to coordinate and share ideas.
-We are extremely thankful for our teachers, they are focused on working to provide the best experience possible and they truly care about making a difference in the education of young children.
+We are extremely grateful for our teachers, they are focused on working to provide the best experience possible and they truly care about making a difference in the education of young children.